 Given this context, what is the degrowth movement's stance towards liberal democracy?
-As the degrowth movement is very heterogeneous, no clear and unanimous answer exists.
-Consider the empirical survey by Eversberg and Schmelzer (2017), who surveyed the attitudes of attendants to the 2014 International Degrowth Conference: they portray a "degrowth spectrum" characterized by "conflictual diversity", within which they delineate five main currents.
-Amongst these currents, the "immanent reformers" promote "a pragmatic and gradualist transformation within existing institutions" (ibid.: 14f).
+As the degrowth movement is very heterogeneous, no clear and unanimous answer exists (cf. Weiss and Cattaneo 2017).
+While the degrowth movement and the scientific literature related to it seem to put much focus on emancipation, (individual) freedom and (democratic) participation (Cosme et al. 2017; Eversberg and Schmelzer 2017), the picture is anything but homogenous.
+Consider the empirical survey by Eversberg and Schmelzer (2017), who surveyed the attitudes of attendants to the 2014 International Degrowth Conference: they portray a "degrowth spectrum" characterized by "conflictual diversity", within which they delineate five main currents (in order of their relative share within the study): "voluntaristpacifist idealists", "sufficiency-oriented critics of civilization", "alternative practical left", "immanent reformers", "modernist-rationalist left".
+Amongst these currents, the "immanent reformers" promote "a pragmatic and gradualist transformation within existing institutions" (ibid.: 14f); a somewhat similar approach is found among the "modernist-rationalist left".
 By contrast, the "sufficiency-oriented critics of civilization" perceive "contemporary society as rotten to the core and ultimately doomed" (ibid.: 13); thus, they regard institutional reforms as futile and suggest to better prepare for the inevitable civilizational collapse.
+Similar tenets can be found in the "alternative practical left" cluster.

 Against this background, we explore the ambivalent relation between degrowth, modernity, and liberal democracy.
-As conceptual focal point of our analysis serves the "unfinished project of modernity" (Habermas 1994[1980]), that is, the striving for a just society via the autonomous development of science, morality, law and the arts.
+To this end, we follow Habermas's (1994[1980]) notion of the "unfinished project of modernity", that is, the striving for a just society via the autonomous development of science, morality, law and the arts.
 Basically, this concept aims to capture the legacy of the Enlightenment.
-In this context, a minimum specification of an overall attitude that is in line with the project of modernity can be found in Popper's (2011[1945]:

-513) notion of the "open society" - a society "in which men have learned to be to some extent critical of taboos, and to base decision on the authority of their own intelligence (after discussion)."
-Liberal democracy figures as the current institutional embodiment of this notion.
-In other words, liberal democracy is the provisional answer to the question: "How can we so organize political institutions that bad or incompetent rulers can be prevented from doing too much damage?"
-(Popper 2011[1945]: 115).
-This is - admittedly and purposely - a very modest minimum requirement with two implications: First, a wide variety of actual political and economic institutions may practically fulfil this requirement.
+Liberal democracy figures as the current institutional embodiment of the "unfinished project of modernity".
+When speaking of "liberalism" or "liberal democracy", we mean a mode of societal organization that is based on the principle of limited knowledge or "inherent uncertainty of being right or wrong", as forcefully advocated by Mill (1859).
+This basic skepticism regarding factual and especially moral "truth" implies the maximum of personal freedom for each member of a polity that is compatible with the same amount of freedom available for others (Mill 1859; Habermas 1996).
+Particularly, free and open discourse that is never "finished" is an essential component of a liberal "open society" as understood here (Popper 2011[1945]; Habermas 1996).
+We do not link our definition of liberal democracy to any specific set of institutions.
+This minimalist definition requires from a democratic society that (i) it is egalitarian in terms of rights; (ii) it is nondictatorial in Arrow's (1951) sense; and (iii) its institutions allow for corrections of the societal course of action on the basis of public discourse (Sen 2009).
+These are - admittedly and purposely - very modest minimum requirements with two implications: first, a wide variety of actual political and economic institutions may practically fulfil these requirements.
 Amongst others, one might think of a highly decentralized political system based on participatory processes and democratic control over significant parts of the economy.
 Second, none of this implies the appeal to a universalist, a-historic conception of reason.
-On the contrary, moral and societal progress can be understood as the widening and deepening of solidarity (Rorty 1987) - past examples might include suffrage for woman, social security and universal healthcare, more recent examples being same-sex marriage and animal rights.
+On the contrary, moral and societal progress can be understood as the widening and deepening of solidarity (Rorty 1989) - past examples might include suffrage for woman, social security and universal healthcare, more recent examples being same-sex marriage and animal rights.